-Quinn, a Democrat, was the representative for New York's 5th congressional district from 1949 to 1952.
+Quinn was the representative for New York’s 5th congressional district and was a Democrat.
+He served from 1949 to 1952.

 From Jan 1949 to Oct 1951, Quinn missed 29 of 384 roll call votes, which is 7.6%.
 This is much worse than the median of 3.1% among the lifetime records of representatives serving in Oct 1951.
 The chart below reports missed votes over time.